jimratliff/GenoMac-user/README.md

 ```

 At certain points in the process, the Hypervisor will force a logout.
 When you log in after the logout, simply start the Hypervisor again (`just run-hypervisor`).
 The Hypervisor keeps track of its state, and it will restart where you last left off.

+### When to run the Hypervisor
+#### If the dotfiles change…
+If there are changes to your dotfiles, whether or not to re-run the Hypervisor depends on whether (a) only the contents of an existing dotfile have changed or (b) there’s a change in the *structure* of the dotfiles.
+##### If the *contents* of an *existing* dotfile change
+If the only changes to your dotfiles are the *contents* of one or more *existing* dotfiles, it’s sufficient to (a) refresh the local repo (`cd ~/.genomac-user` and `just refresh-repo-and-module`), which will update the dotfiles on local disk, and (b) log out of the user account and log back in.
+##### If the *structure* of the dotfiles changes
+In contrast, if the *structure* of the dotfiles changes, run the Hypervisor.

+A change in the structure of the dotfiles would be any combination of (a) adding a new package or removing a package (for example, if you add a new terminal app, such as Kitty or Ghostty), (b) adding a new file or directory to an existing package’s dotfiles, or (c) in any other way modify the file structure of stow_directory.
+Running Hypervisor will run `stow`, which will properly remap symlinks to reflect the changes in structure.

 ### Re-“stow” the dotfiles